This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 - Marketing Associate

 Education in Action

-- You will complete a research project in the spring of your senior year in which you will be encouraged to submit to a business or economics journal for publication.
+- You will complete a research project in the spring of your senior year, which you will be encouraged to submit to a business or economics journal for publication.

-- The Economics program hosts an annual conference called the Freedom Seminar, a 3-day symposium on current events, public policies, and economic opportunities that will shape the future of the global, free-enterprise system.
-It provides an active learning environment where students will be hearing from and interacting with internationally recognized leaders in the industry, academia, and government.
+- The Economics program hosts an annual conference called the Freedom Seminar, a three-day symposium on current events, public policies and economic opportunities that will shape the future of the global, free-enterprise system.
+It provides an active learning environment where students will be hearing from and interacting with internationally recognized leaders in the industry, academia and government.